tyhuynh99/udacity_project1/README.md

+# This is my project 1 submission.
-I put screenshots in folder submit_images.
+- I put screenshots in folder submit_images.